microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaTrustFrameworkPolicy.md

 ```

 ## Description
-this cmdlet is used to create a trust framework policy in the directory.
+This cmdlet is used to create a trust framework policy in the directory.

 The contents of the trust framework policy to be created can be provided using a file or a command line variable.